tabbykatz/portfolio/drafts/adding-twitter-card-react-app.md

 # Testing it out

 It's difficult to preview the card without deploying it, but there are solutions depending on your site.
-This blog is continuously deployed with [Vercel](https://vercel.com), which allows me to have a dev deploy from anothe and use `main` for live deployment.
+This blog is continuously deployed with [Vercel](https://vercel.com), which allows me to have a dev deploy from another Github branch and use `main` for live deployment.
 Once you have it somewhere live, though, you can [validate it](https://cards-dev.twitter.com/validator) before sharing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5MTAxNTY1Myw1MTE0MjY3MTJdfQ==
+eyJoaXN0b3J5IjpbMTEzOTE3MDI1NCw1MTE0MjY3MTJdfQ==
 -->